 There is some overlap in definition with the term idiopathic pulmonary fibrosis 1.

-Cryptogenic organising pneumonia (COP) is a disease of unknown aetiology.
+Cryptogenic organising pneumonia (COP) is a disease of unknown aetiology characterised on imaging by multifocal ground glass opacifications and/or consolidation.
 A wide variety of infectious as well as noninfectious causes may result in a similar histologic pattern.

 The CT angiogram sign refers to vessels appearing prominent during a contrast enhanced CT as they traverse an airless low attenuation portion of consolidated lung.
 Although initially thought to be specific for bronchoalveolar carcinoma, it has now been recognised as a generic appearance provided...

 Chest CT is a computed tomography examination of the thoracic cavity performed for a variety of reasons, from suspected cancer to penetrating chest trauma.

 A CT chest can be performed with or without IV contrast and when IV contrast is given, the timing of the contrast delivery can make a massi...